 Make sure to keep this in a airtight container or ziplock bag.
 This was made about 1 month ago and still is working great!

 This floam is not edible.
 Have caution with kids.
 Eating styrofoam, glue and borax can be toxic.
+Also, glue and borax is made with chemicals – use caution.
 This floam activity needs adult supervision.

 This post contains affiliate links.

 Posted on May 25, 2015

 Leave A Comment